 The modernizing sub project should be completed in 2028.

 A LRV that ‘kneels’?

 The vehicles will be the first LRVs with a hydraulic kneeling function.
 This passenger operated system (!) make it possible to reduce the floor height of the LRV by pushing a button.
-The different of the vehicle floor (0,98 m high) and the platforms (between 0,90 and 0,94 m high) can be reduced by half.
+The difference between vehicle floor height (0,98 m) and the platforms (between 0,90 and 0,94 m high) can be reduced by half.
 Especially disabled people and parents with strollers will benefit from this.